Installation (Linux)

 • You can add users manually by going to the user icon on the top right, then Settings > Team.
 If you would rather want to connect xltrail with your LDAP/AD directory, have a look at the LDAP docs.

-You have to change the admin password either in the app via the user icon on the top right, then Change Password or by running xltrail password from a terminal.
+You have to change the admin password either in the app via the user icon on the top right > Settings > Password or by running xltrail password from a terminal.
 You can do the latter anytime to reset the admin password.

 results matching ""